ShinhwanKang/BeGin/docs/010/node_dataset.rst

 `ogbn-arxiv <https://ogb.stanford.edu/docs/nodeprop/#ogbn-arxiv>`_ is a citation network, where each node is a research paper, and its class belongs to 40 subject areas, which are divided into 8 groups for Task- IL.
 Similarly, the number of classes increase by 5 in each task in Class-IL.
 Publication years are used to form 24 groups for the Time-IL setting.
-Due to the imbalance on the publication years of the considered papers, we constructed formed the first task using the paper published before 1998.
-From the second task, we constructed the `i`-th task with the paper published in `1996 + i`.
+Specifically, we constructed the first task with the paper published before the year $1998$.
+For each subsequent `i`-th task, we used the papers published in the year `(1996 + i)`.

 Statistics: